Logo

 How is 360-degree feedback implemented?

-What is the purpose of 360-degree feedback?
+What is the purpose of 360-degree feedback method?

 What are the pros of 360-degree feedback?